[Updated list of lightbox plugins below to include more current plugins – 12/17/2014]

 - Update or Publish your post and view the results.
 If you have any trouble with this, try using a different lightbox plugin.
 Note: you can only have ONE lightbox plugin enabled.

-Below is a gallery of images from my recent trip to Peru using the Jetpack Tiled Gallery and Carousel Lightbox.
+Below is a gallery of images from my recent trip to Peru using the Jetpack Tiled Gallery and the Magnifipop responsive lightbox plugin that comes with the theme that I use (WP Jump Start).